 Maria Skłodowska Curie (1867 - 1934): Marie Curie (born Maria Skłodowska Curie) was the first woman to win a Nobel prize and the only scientist to win a Nobel prize twice.
 She was also the first scientist to win a Nobel Prize in two different fields of science.
+She found a treatment for cancer, coined the word “radioactive”, and discovered the elements Radium and Polonium.

 Every now and then we hear of countries of the world carrying out heated discussions about nuclear bombs.
 The topics range from who has the right to own a nuclear bomb and who does not, who should use it and who must not and so on.
+But what exactly happens when such a bomb actually explodes?
+And how are nuclear bombs different from conventional bombs?

 In the boundless ocean of space, a beautiful ship sails serenely around the sun.
 Our earth – Lovelier than the moon, this fragile ship travels one hundred and sixty thousand kilometres every hour.